NSO-developer/nso-gitbook/development/development/nso-packages.md

 ## Creating a Service Package <a href="#d5e5354" id="d5e5354"></a>

 So far we have only talked about packages that describe a managed device, i.e., `ned` packages.
 There are also `callback`, `application`, and `service` packages.
 A service package is a package with some YANG code that models an NSO service together with Java code that implements the service.
-See [Developing NSO Services](developing-services/developing-nso-services.md).
+See [Implementing Services](developing-services/implementing-services.md).

 We can generate a service package skeleton, using `ncs-make-package`, as: